TheFruitsS/React-Mortgage-App/README.md

-In version 1, the toggle button was added successfully.
+In version 2, improved UI.